Installation with Docker

 If your txture_home directory includes a database dump (e.g., postgres15-bullseye_dump.gz), you can load it into the PostgreSQL container.

-First, start only the database service:
+First, start only the database service.

 docker compose up -d txture-db

-Wait a few seconds for PostgreSQL to initialize, then import the dump.
-The user (-U flag) and database name (the last argument) in the following command must match the POSTGRES_USER and POSTGRES_DB values in your .env file.
+In the command below, the user (-U flag) and database name (the last argument) must match the POSTGRES_USER and POSTGRES_DB values in your .env file:

 gzip -cd /path/to/your/postgres15-bullseye_dump.gz | docker exec -i postgres15 psql -U txture txture